 - Any trust or firm which meets any of 1 – 4.

-First ensure your business has a clear, public, PSC register from 6 April 2016.
 The PSC register must include the names of the individuals with significant control, as well as:

 - Their service address;

 - Their country, or state, or part of the UK in which the individual is resident;

 - The date on which the individual obtained significant control; and